 October 5 – December 1, 2018

-The South has long held onto an identity separate from the rest of the nation, and celebrates that separation.
-For better or worse, much of the South’s mythos is traced back through its history, and it continues to have a particular affinity for reminiscing on its antebellum heyday.
-Whether social rules of engagement have been officially written down, or just remain “unspoken rules,” order and place for communities remain clearly defined.
+The South has long held an identity separate from the rest of the nation, and it celebrates that separation.
+For better or worse, much of the South’s mythos is built on pieces extracted from its history, and many Southerners hold a particular affinity of reminiscing on its antebellum heyday.
+Whether social laws of engagement have been officially written down, or just remain “unspoken rules,” order and place for communities remain clearly defined.
 Cultural traditions and customs for how a Southerner is expected to live, or survive, are passed down through generations like genetic heirlooms.

 The work of both of these artists utilize non-traditional art materials that hold specific associations to the narratives, while still being able to address the formal visual elements of a work.
 Every aspect related to the work is involved in the discussion, with no opportunity wasted.

 The work holds a physical presence that invites deeper investigation.
 With each moment spent with the work, the viewer will be able to develop a more encompassing experience of what the artist is addressing and how it may relate to the viewer’s own life experiences.
 Maybe it’s recognition and validation, or maybe it’s discovery and empathy.